Why Use a Template For Your Digital Marketing Reports?

 Search engine optimization (SEO) is an integral part of many digital marketing campaigns.
 If leads can’t find your client’s website, then you’ll never experience any success.
 This is why it’s so important to track the changes in the website’s SEO ranking.
 In early months, it’s understandable if your client’s website doesn’t rank as high as you’d like.
 However, if you’re not seeing positive change throughout the month, something is wrong with your SEO strategy.

-You can also track the feeds for each social platform in this portion of the report template.
+You can also track the feeds for each social platform in this portion of the monthly marketing report template (or quarterly marketing report if that's your agency's cadence).
 If you’ve made an agreement with your client to post a certain number of times throughout the month, this section helps you prove that you actually did.

-This section of the report is entirely customizable to include metrics that matter most to you and your client.
+This section of the digital marketing report is entirely customizable to include metrics that matter most to you and your clients.
 You can include total ads cost (which is calculated only when someone clicks an ad), cost-per-click, conversions, impressions and more.
 Each of these metrics helps you understand exactly how well your PPC campaign is performing, as well as the areas that need work.